isalinas11/Petivity/readme.md

 You can add your changes to the entire directory by doing 'git add .'

-Commit changes with a message for what you've done: git commit -m "enter message here"
+Commit changes with a message for what you've done: git commit -m "enter message here".
 Alternately, use 'git commit' and then write your message and save the file.

 Go to the repository, open a pull request, and let teammates comment and/or approve your changes.